Norwicklee/alx-zero_day/0x03-git/README.md

-I love winter, it is not too hot.
+I want to learn coding.